 Apartment Housing (participants 21+)

-- Optional: Pots, pans, plates, silverware, etc.
+- Optional: Pots, pans, plates, silverware, etc. All students are on a full meal plan, so additional cooking is not required.

 Participants traveling from abroad may wish to have these items for potential travel legalities: